Roman Catholic Diocese of Vellore: Creation of Vicariates Apostolic

 When the Vicariates Apostolic were created in 1832, Vellore and Southern part of North district formed part of the Vicariate Apostolic of Pondicherry under the Paris Foreign Missions.
 The North and North Eastern parts of the district, beyond the Trunk Road of Madras – Bangalore, namely the three taluks of Arakonam, Walajapet and Gudiyattam came to form part of the Vicariate Apostolic of Madras and it was entrusted to Mill Hill Fathers.

 In 1841, the church at Koratampet was completed.
 It measured 60 ft. by 15 ft.
 In 1846 the mission of Vellore had 3,341 Catholics, mostly from the depressed outcaste people.
 They were served by a priest, four catechists, one school, a main church and eight chapels.

-Arcot cantonment had 484 Catholics, of whom were in the light cavalry; Kaveripakkam had three or four Catholic families; Alapakkam about 100 Catholics and Christianpet 13 families.
-As the old church at Vellore was too small and in a miserable condition, the site of a local tank bed was bought for Rs.
-200/- in 1847, and the foundation was laid for a new big church.
-In 1850, Fr.
-Moncourrier of the Paris Foreign Missions build a church and presbytery at Adakambarai on a site given by two Catholics.
+Arcot cantonment had 484 Catholics, including those in the light cavalry; Kaveripakkam had three or four Catholic families; Alapakkam had about 100 Catholics, and Christianpet had 13 families.
+Due to the inadequate size and poor condition of the old church at Vellore, a new church was initiated in 1847, with the site of a local tank bed purchased for Rs.
+200. In 1850, Fr.
+Moncourrier of the Paris Foreign Missions built a church and presbytery at Adakambarai on land donated by two Catholics.
 On 9 February 1854, the new church at Vellore was solemnly blessed by Msgr.
 Bonnand.

-After 100 years this church was found in a very bad condition and needed much repair.
-With a sum of one lakh of rupees it was repaired, extended and remodelled.
+After 100 years, the church was found to be in a deteriorated condition and required extensive repairs.
+With a sum of one lakh rupees, it was renovated, expanded, and remodeled.
 It served as the Cathedral church of the diocese of Vellore from 1952.
-Again, this church was further extended with two wings with new concrete slab structure and was consecrated on 3 January 1988 by Cardinal Simon Lourdusamy, the Prefect of the Congregation for Oriental Churches when Fr.
-A. Nambikairaj was the Parish Priest.
+Subsequently, the church underwent further extensions with the addition of two wings featuring new concrete slab structures.
+It was consecrated on 3 January 1988, by Cardinal Duraisamy Simon Lourdusamy, the Prefect of the Congregation for Oriental Churches, during the tenure of Fr.
+A. Nambikairaj as the Parish Priest.

-In 1884, the Catholic population numbered 3,376 at Vellore; 1429 at Kortampet; 2,473 at Polur; 2,546 at Koviloor and 15,751 at Chettupattu and Arni.
-Archbishop Joseph Morel of Pondicherry (1909–29) and Archbishop Mederlet (1928–34) of Madras were those who played a great role in the formation of the diocese of Vellore in the initial stage.
+In 1884, the Catholic population numbered 3,376 in Vellore, 1,429 in Kortampet, 2,473 in Polur, 2,546 in Koviloor, and 15,751 in Chettupattu and Arni.
+Archbishops Joseph Morel of Pondicherry (1909–1929) and Mederlet (1928–1934) of Madras played significant roles in the formation of the diocese of Vellore during its initial stages.

 Pondicherry missionary Fr.
 Francis Darras, also called the Apostle of North Arcot, welcomed into the Church 30,000 persons and founded several parishes in North Arcot district during 1876–1916.
 He built the Shrine of Our Lady of Lourdes at Chethupattu in 1896 and a chapel on the hill near by in 1880.
 It is now the Shrine of Our Blessed Lady and the biggest center of pilgrimage in the diocese of Vellore.